-- Known contra-indication to short-term corticosteroid. - Patients with suspected or confirmed influenza co-infection are not eligible for the high-dose dexamethasone comparison for COVID-19 (Randomisation part E). - Patients with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the low-dose dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation part I). - Current use of Paxlovid, ritonavir or other potent CYP3A inhibitors.
+- Known contra-indication to short-term corticosteroid. - Patients with suspected or confirmed influenza co-infection are not eligible for the high-dose dexamethasone comparison for COVID-19 (Randomisation part E). - Patients with suspected or confirmed SARS-CoV-2 co-infection are not eligible for the low-dose dexamethasone comparison for influenza infection because of the proven benefits of dexamethasone in COVID-19 (Randomisation part I). - Patients currently using Paxlovid, ritonavir, clarithromycin, erythromycin, or other potent CYP3A4 inhibitors are excluded from the high-dose corticosteroid comparison for COVID-19 (Randomisation part E).